 Croatian People

 Croatians tend to be open, helpful and hospitable.
 They are also passionate, direct and abrupt.
-Some travelers mis-read their bluntness for rudeness.
+Some may mis-read their bluntness for rudeness.

 Croatians are also well-educated and culturally aware, and they value traditions and have close family ties.